 Various types of swimmers have to be dodged:

 a) lane cloggers – women who swim in pairs OR THREES!!!! and chat.
 Chat I tell you!
 If you’re able to chat you’re not swimming hard enough.
-On occasion I’ve been known to torpedo right through the middle of them, ruffling the enormous flowers on their frilly caps as I go…
+On occasion I’ve been known to plough right through the middle of them, ruffling the enormous flowers on their frilly caps as I go…

 b) elderly gents who accidentally swim too close to have a crafty brush up against you

 c) torpedo twats ploughing up and down regardless of anyone else; liable to swim under, over, or into you but NEVER round you

 Going to the Toilet Mid-Swim

 Ladies…no need to go to the gym to get fit.
 Just follow these four easy steps:

 a) buy a proper thick, sporty swimming costume – as opposed to one that’s clearly meant for just posing on the beach.
 Those spaghetti straps, sparkly sequins and huge tassels will not withstand ANY kind of serious swimming

 b) drag it up your body, squashing your fat into it as you go

 c) stand under the shower and get it THOROUGHLY drenched